Flying-Tree/Leo-the-chick/README.md

-# Leo-the-chick
+# Léo

-A little game where a chick named Léo has to go to a vane.
+A little game where a chick named Léo has to go to a weather vane.
+If you expect serious work, don't look here.

 ## Install